Chaim Grade: Works

-My Quarrell was first translated to English by Milton Himmelfarb, and published in 1953.
+My Quarrel was first translated to English by Milton Himmelfarb, and published in 1953.
 The first translation was abridged and omitted one full chapter; it was retranslated in 2020 by Ruth Wisse.
 The story became well known in its English translation, it has been made into a film, The Quarrel, and a play.
 Among Yiddish readers it went unnoticed, and no one even published a review of the story.
 Leviant found the unabridged translation "repetitive, and a little boring", and praised Himmelfarb's translation.
-My Quarrell is the only Grade's work set after the Holocaust; all his novels are set in pre-war Lithuania, and never mention the war or the destruction of Jewish life.
+My Quarrel is the only Grade's work set after the Holocaust; all his novels are set in pre-war Lithuania, and never mention the war or the destruction of Jewish life.
 He never mentioned New York in his stories.

-According to Eli Spitzer, the Quarrell "has been widely viewed as a microcosm of the battle for the modern Jewish soul, revolving around the familiar polarities of observance vs. freedom, belief vs. skepticism, and particularism vs. universalism".
+According to Eli Spitzer, the Quarrel "has been widely viewed as a microcosm of the battle for the modern Jewish soul, revolving around the familiar polarities of observance vs. freedom, belief vs. skepticism, and particularism vs. universalism".

 Der Mames Shabosim ("My Mother's Sabbath Days"), Grade's first novel, was also published in 1951; it is "a vivid and affectionate portrait of the poor Jews from Grade's childhood courtyard".

 In his major works of prose, Grade set out to reconstruct the world of prewar Jewish Vilna: street by street, one house of prayer after another, character type by character type—rabbis, businessmen and street peddlers, pious congregants and underworld criminals.
 His plots unfold against the backdrop of an ethnographically rich picture of prewar life, depicting the home furnishings, foods, clothing worn by men and women of different social classes, medical remedies, and local lore.